The Kugel Law Firm's Blog

 There are various factors that can impact whether one can drive with an interlock device and for how long one will have to have it installed.
 There’s also a provision for those individuals who do not own a motor vehicle.
-Such individuals can have a prompt license suspension rather than an ignition interlock requirement in most circumstances.
-The circumstances for New Jersey drivers is considerably better than it was before 2019, but can still be complicated especially for first-time offenders.
+Such individuals can have a license forfeiture rather than an ignition interlock requirement in most circumstances.
+The circumstances for New Jersey drivers are considerably better than it was before 2019, but can still be complicated especially for first-time offenders.
 It is important to understand your exposure which is based on so many factors that can impact it.
-For those reasons, speaking to a New Jersey DWI lawyer from The Kugel Law Firm as soon as possible is crucial.
+For those reasons, speaking to an experienced New Jersey DWI lawyer from The Kugel Law Firm as soon as possible is crucial.
 Contact us today at (973) 854-0098 to schedule a consultation.

 Ignition Interlock Devices in New Jersey

-Can An Ignition Interlock Device Not be Required for a First Conviction of DUI?
+Can An Ignition Interlock Device Be Avoided for a First Conviction of DUI?

 In New Jersey, even a first conviction of DUI can lead to the mandatory installation of an ignition interlock device (IID).
 Since 2019, the state has implemented a DWI law requiring the installation and use of IIDs for all individuals charged with drunk driving, even on their first offense.
 This means that a person convicted of DUI in New Jersey may be mandated to use an IID if their blood alcohol concentration (BAC) is 0.10 percent or higher or if they refuse a breathalyzer test during a traffic stop.